top of page

 Edna Murdoch has said "Who you are is how you coach/supervise".
 Yet 'Who I am' is a narrative we create and can alter; and it may be useful to do that.
 But to effect deeper change, I find it more helpful to focus on the coach's felt experience of 'How I am', and how that translates into observable behaviour*.

 Whatever our intentions, it is through our words and actions that others experience us.
 We deepen our sense of 'How we are' through: feedback from those around us, particularly our clients; reflection on our own or with trusted others, including co-vision; and mindfulness practice (see Awareness page).
-We notice how our thoughts, feelings,
+We notice how our beliefs and the thoughts, feelings, memories, hopes, fears, beliefs and values, and self-stories or narratives we weave around them, play out in our behaviours from moment to moment; and how these can change when we feel under pressure.
+By continually refining those beliefs in the light of experience, we both become more authentic and grow in expertise.

 *For my CaW article, see https://www.co-visor.com/post/not-who-i-am-but-how-i-am